Click on the links below to preview selected pages from this course.

 - Pathophysiologic Classification of Anemias

-- An 18 year old female has a CBC as part of a routine physical exam.
-The following results were obtained and the physician determines she is anemic.
-Af...
+- An 18-year-old female has a CBC performed as part of a routine physical exam.
+The following results are obtained and the physician determines she is a...

 - Match each anemia listed below with the mechanism for the anemia.